rhvdbergh/rhvdbergh.github.io/_posts/2019-05-07---Resize-Multiple-Images-Quickly-with-the-Mac-Terminal.md

   - 'Image'
   - 'Tips & Tricks'
   - 'Command line'
-description: 'I recently had to resize several photos for my project page.
+excerpt: 'I recently had to resize several photos for my project page.
 Normally, I would use the excellent free image manipulation program GIMP.
 But I wondered whether there was an easier way to apply the same resizing to images without having to open GIMP.'
 ---

 ## Introducing **sips**